 This makes a more usual easterly run with the prevailing SW winds a bit tricky (or short) on an incoming tide.
 The nearer the Straits the more skewed the tides.
 At Dover it falls for nearly 8 hours, but fills in less than five.
 At Brighton, where the Channel is four times wider, ebb and flow are equal but you still get that 2-3 hour backwash at the end of a high.

-Anyway, that was academic as wind and tide made Newhaven west to Brighton and beyond the way to go.
-With lots of rail stations, I could go as far as the arms lasted.
 The Newhaven train took me over and along the South Downs where sheep nibbled in the early morning sunshine.
 It sure was nice to get out, even in southeast England which isn’t exactly terra incognita to me.

 On the steep shingle beach below Newhaven fort, the tide was topping out as I topped off the Seawave and the Dieppe ferry backed out of the harbour.
 These shingle beaches have steep ramps bashed out by stormy seas.
 At high tides this terracing kicks up the surf and means wading in can quickly put you out of your depth, as I recall well from childhood holidays on the Southeast’s shingle beaches.
 But probably more by chance, I timed my put-in on a lull, hopped in and PLF’d out of the surf zone.

 As usual, alone on a new shore after a couple of months off, the first few minutes or more required managing an agoraphobic anxiety.
 I reassured myself the wind was blowing me along- and towards the shore, and the dropping tide would gradually expose beaches below the cliffs if I needed a break.
 On the beach I’d inadvertently pumped the seat right up, and in trying to deflate it on the water, the annoying sticky twist valve stuck and I was soon sat flat on the floor.
-Oh well, it will make me more stable if it all gets rough, I suppose.
+Oh well, it will make me more stable if it all gets rough.
 I’d forgotten my rudder too, but wasn’t too bothered about that.
 One less thing to concentrate on.

-The trouble with backwinds is they give no impression of movement and soon I was dripping like a dewy fern.
+The trouble with backwinds is they give no impression of movement and soon I was dripping like a dewy fern at dawn.
 As you’d expect out here, the seas were jaunty, with occasional swells rolling by that looked higher than me.
 But there were no tell-tale whitecaps, the stern wasn’t pushed about, and half an hour in, a long concrete ledge/seawall below Peacehaven cliffs offered a way out if needed.
 That would have to be in extremis though, as at times the swell slapped hard against the walls and there were only steps to get out.

 No need for that yet.
 We were moving along probably faster than I felt.
 I tried to keep away from the shore so as not to get caught by a rogue swell – I saw one break up ahead way off the shore and steered well behind that point.
 There seemed to be no pattern to these choppier episodes.
 Was it a set coming through or just seabed related?
 Later, looking at an OS map and what the sat map below shows too, a wave-cut sub-sea platform of the soft chalky cliffs extends quite far out.
 Where the jade green sea turns blue is where it drops off?
 Who knows, perhaps it’s just the sea, but it created an uneven rhythm considering the linear nature of the paddle.